fkie-cad/awesome-embedded-and-iot-security/contributing.md

 ## Making Changes

-You want something to be added?
+Do you want something added?
 Just make a pull request or open an issue.
-You want something to be removed?
+Do you want something removed?
 Open an issue and explain why something should be removed.

 Thank you for your suggestions!